conan-io/conan-io.github.io/_posts/2020-03-13-New-conan-release-1-23.markdown

 If you try this feature you may experience some message overlaps in the command line output.
 We have prioritized the feature over a clean output but will solve these output problems in the near future.

+## CONAN_V2_MODE to start testing Conan v2 deprecated features

+Although we still have plenty of time and work ahead before Conan 2.0 we would like to start testing the deprecation of features for Conan 2.0.
+We have introduced the ``CONAN_V2_MODE`` environment variable that activates some behaviors and defaults that are intended to be in the next major release.

+Some of the most important default behaviours for Conan 2.0 will be:

+* Revisions are enabled by default (adds ``revisions_enabled=1`` to *conan.conf*).
+* No hooks activated by default.
+* SCM data will be stored into *conandata.yml*.
+* GCC >= 5 autodetected profile will use ``libstdc++11``.

+Our objective os to minimize the impact on existing recipes when Conan 2.0 is released and start gathering feedback about the new configuration and behavior. **Be advised that this mode is only for experimenting, please do not activate this mode in a production environment!**

 <br>